 In Morocco, according to the regional director, there is anecdotal evidence of instances of sexual assault that have taken place following the quake.

-But when compared to its operations in Libya, the UNFPA has less of a structured system in Morocco to provide services in such cases, including counselling, she said.
+But when compared to its operations in Libya, where it has been providing emergency services for over a decade due to the civil strife there, the UNFPA has not had the need to develop such a structured system in Morocco to provide services in such cases, including counselling, she said,

 A country’s level of preparedness to respond to the gendered aspects of crises is therefore critical, Baker added.